Headline Ransomware Statistics

 A series of ransomware attacks were launched against the Costa Rican government in 2022, forcing a national emergency to be declared as critical systems were crippled.

-There were two attacks.
+The cyber criminals launched two attacks.
 The first occurred from mid-April until May, with the digital tax service and IT systems relating to customs control as the main targets.
 According to estimates, 800 servers and several terabytes of information in the finance ministry were also impacted.

 Due to the encryption of data and systems relating to customs control, trade in and out of the country was crippled.
 Losses from import and export businesses are estimated somewhere between $38 million and $125 million per day.